 Students in Years 7 to 13 are provided with an interim report at key times in the school year.
-These reports are published on our SIMS Parent App and on www.sims-parent.co.uk for parents to view and an email message will be sent to indicate when the reports are available for viewing.
+These reports are published on EduLink One (website and app) for parents to view and an email message will be sent to indicate when the reports are available for viewing.

 The interim report is an indication of the learning students are undertaking in each subject.

 Students are given a grade from 1 to 3 to indicate their attitude to learning in lessons: